jbanov/FOMC-statement-S-P-500-time-series-analysis/README.md

 - 8 → 16 → 2

 **Why it worked well:**
-- Latent compression forces the network to extract **core sentiment direction**.
+- The reconstruction objective forces the network to capture core sentiment structure in the latent space, rather than memorizing individual paragraphs.
 - Regularization from the reconstruction objective prevents overfitting.
 - The latent space clusters UP vs DOWN/FLAT months more cleanly.